Medications For Dementia Can Help Significantly

 Medications to manage symptoms

-Treating different types
+Treating different types of dementia

-Therapy can help alongside medication
+Therapy as an option alongside medication

 Online therapy as part of your treatment plan